Ukraine War: Has Putin’s War Failed? … What does Russia want?

 Putin commemorates the annexation of Ukrainian territory.
 At the top of the screen it says “together forever”

 Meanwhile, President Putin also announced a mobilization order during this war.
-Of course, it was limited to 300,000 reserve troops, not a full-scale mobilization order, but it was the first mobilization order issued to Russia after World War II.
+Of course, it was limited to 300,000 reserve troops, not a full-scale mobilization order, but it was the first mobilization order issued to Russia following World War II.

 How is the current situation?
 As a war of attrition continues along an 850km front, Russia is not making much progress.